I've never been very quiet about the Great Blue Heron Music Festival – I've loudly proclaimed it's my favorite weekend of the year. A weekend of self

 These things being the case, the majority of hip hop contains nothing that I would describe as technically poetry, unless there is a missing draft of Aristotle's Poetics that includes references to ass cranking and dope running or whatever the kids are doing these days.
 Of course, it's worth noting that this isn't simply a hip hop phenomenon, but it doesn't help me to bridge the gap, here.

 Saul Williams, however, is a different story.
-He may not be the best rapper in the world, but his lyrics are...
+He may not be the best rapper in the...
 Read More

 Nine Inch Nails - Gunshots by Computer (Saul Williams)